openvinotoolkit/training_extensions/docs/source/guide/get_started/quick_start_guide/installation.rst

 .. note::

     Currently, only torch==1.13.1 was fully validated, torch==2.x will be supported in the future (Previous versions are not supported due to security issues).
     Although OSX machines are not fully validated, but you can try with below command.
 Please note multiprocessing and MPS training are not supported yet.
-MPS is validated only with multi-class classification.

 .. code-block::